 - feel confident to visit local high streets and town centres

-Age UK Richmond now co-ordinates the activities of Dementia Friendly Communities Richmond.
-We intend to work with people living with dementia, organisations and businesses across the borough to achieve the aims of The Dementia Friendly Communities programme outlined by the Prime Minister's Challenge on Dementia 2020.
+Age UK Richmond now co-ordinates the activities of Dementia Friendly Richmond.
+We intend to work with people living with dementia, organisations and businesses across the borough who are keen to become more dementia friendly.

 How can your organisation become Dementia Friendly?